External Libraries

 To keep everything consistent and predictable we've created a /lib folder inside of the root of our theme.

 As an example, you'll notice that the Bootstrap library is already included inside of the /lib folder.
-This should be the latest version of Bootstrap and it includes all of the files in the CSS and JS bundle download found here.
+This should be the latest version of Bootstrap and it includes all of the files in the CSS and JS bundle download found herearrow-up-right.
 To pull the files we need into the site we'll enqueue them using the already existing wp_enqueue_scripts hook in our functions.php file, like so:

 wp_enqueue_style( 'thegrove-bootstrap-css', get_template_directory_uri() . '/lib/bootstrap/css/bootstrap.min.css', array(), '5.2' ); wp_enqueue_script( 'thegrove-bootstrap-js', get_template_directory_uri() . '/lib/bootstrap/js/bootstrap.min.js', array('jquery'), '5.2', true );